RequestNetwork/requestNetwork/packages/smart-contracts/README.md

 The request deployer enables multichain deployment of several smart contract at predefined address.
 For now it is used to deploy:
 - `EthereumProxy`
 - `EthereumFeeProxy`

-Next versions of our contracts will also be deployed via the request deployer.
+Next versions of our contracts will also be deployed via the request deployer
-The list of the smart contracts deployed through this scheme can be found [here]('./../scripts-create2/utils.ts')

 #### Deploy the request deployer